napari/napari/docs/source/plugins/for_plugin_developers.rst

 codebase where we would like external developers to be able to extend functionality.
 For example, when a user tries to open a filepath in napari, we might want to enable plugins to extend the file formats that can be handled.
-A *hook*, then, is basically just the exact place within napari where we "promise" to call functions created by external developers.
+A *hook*, then, is the place within napari where we "promise" to call functions created by external developers.

 2. **Hook Specifications**:  We then create "*hook specifications*", which are